Kjersti Toppe: 2021

+2022

-With a crisis help centre in Karasjok closed down in 2019, criticism has been pointed to the municipality for not having taken proper action to come with a better alternative.
-Toppe added to this criticism in early March 2022, saying it was "unfortunate" for the municipality to send their own citizens to the closest centre in Hammerfest.
+With a crisis help centre in Karasjok Municipality closed down in 2019, criticism has been pointed to the municipality for not having taken proper action to come with a better alternative.
+Toppe added to this criticism in early March 2022, saying it was "unfortunate" for the municipality to send their own citizens to the nearby town of Hammerfest.

 On 24 March, Toppe expressed that the government should consider three-part leave, having reservations about the scheme actually benefiting families with children and their needs.
 Her concerns notably stemmed from the fact that many women now take a longer period of leave without pay and pensionable income.
-She stated: "It is not good from a gender equality perspective.
-And then I question whether this is because the scheme is not well enough adapted for the lives of families with children and families with children.
-I want to take a closer look at that".

-In the wake of revelations by Aftenposten showing that mentally ill children wasn’t receiving necessary care and treatment by children’s welfare services, Toppe demanded an investigation into the matter, saying: "We must get an overview of the number of children in child welfare with serious mental illness.
+In the wake of revelations by Aftenposten showing that mentally ill children were not receiving necessary care and treatment by children's welfare services, Toppe demanded an investigation into the matter, saying: "We must get an overview of the number of children in child welfare with serious mental illness.
 We need to know what we are doing with these children today and map out whether the regions believe there is failure around them".

-On 16 June, Toppe unveiled the first ever logo marker notifying of changes to a person’s appearance in advertisements.
+On 16 June, Toppe unveiled the first ever logo marker notifying of changes to a person's appearance in advertisements.
 Norway is also the first country to utilise such a logo.
-Toppe stated: "You should be aware of what is not natural.
-We want less use of retouched images.
-This is a way we from the authorities can help reduce some of the body pressure young people experience".
 A proposal for such a logo was first put forward in 2021, before now coming into effect.

 On 20 June, Toppe received backlash due to her stance on surrogacy and the affects it has on society.
 She compared it to human trafficking, expressed concerns for children to become orphans and that it should be punishable.
 She later emphasised that it was only her personal opinion, and not the government's policy.
-Her fellow minister, Anette Trettebergstuen, expressed disagreement with her, a sentiment shared by Grunde Almeland of the Liberal Party and chair of the Standing Committee on Family and Cultural Affairs, who said: "It's outrageous that a family minister will punish children who come to Norway, as she indirectly says.
-This is law in the United States, and Norway can not regulate other countries' legislation.
-We must recognize that, and secure rights.
-We must dare to take the discussion and get legislation that makes good demands, so that the children and women are taken care of in the best possible way".
+Her fellow minister, Anette Trettebergstuen, expressed disagreement with her, a sentiment also shared by Grunde Almeland of the Liberal Party and chair of the Standing Committee on Family and Cultural Affairs.